What Happens if You Fail to Pay Back Your Loan?

 One reason of untimely payments is the EMI amount.
 The borrower can request the lender to relax the EMI by increasing the tenure or reducing charges or interest rate.

 If the interest accrued is more than the principal amount, the lender will categorize this as a NPA (non-performing asset).
-This states that the borrower could be bankrupt and is not able to make any payments.
-In such a case the borrower is given an option to settle the loan by paying a smaller amount but eventually this will reflect in the borrower’s credit report that he/she was unable to pay back the loan taken.
+This states that the borrower could be bankrupt.
+It is not able to make any payments.
+In such a case the borrower is given an option to settle the loan.
+By paying a smaller amount but eventually.
+This will reflect in the borrower’s credit report that he/she was unable to pay back the loan taken.

 So, we listed all the viable options you can go for if due to an unforeseen incident you as a borrower are falling behind the pay dates.
-We at credit Karo understand the needs of our customers and therefore we go the extra mile for you, making sure that you get your hands on the best deals in the market.
-We have ample amount of personal loan options which you can opt for without giving any collateral, we also have some amazing deals on home loans we would want you to check out, so what are you waiting for?
+We at credit Karo understand the needs of our customers.
+Therefore we go the extra mile for you.
+Making sure that you get your hands on the best deals in the market.
+We have ample amount of personal loan options which you can opt for without giving any collateral. we also have some amazing deals on home loans we would want you to check out. so what are you waiting for?

 Keep coming back to creditKaro for more such interesting content and tell us what you want us to write about.
 Till then… Happy buying!